cctweaker/ESPlights/README.md

 # Box
 In the hardware folder are STL files for printing a DIN rail box.
-Print:
+For 16 channels and 8 channels version print:
 - 1 x box.stl
 - 1 x cover.stl (EN & RO versions)
 - 3 x DIN mount.stl

+For the 4 channel version just 2 x DIN mount are needed.

 The holes are for 2x10 mm wood screws.
 6 are needed for the DIN rail mounts, 4 for the PCB and 4 for the cover.
+Cover screws can be longer than 10mm.
 ABS is recommended as printing material.
 Check your local regulations.

 # Build & upload
 - there are 2 methods:
     - clone, build & upload (PlatformIO is recommended for automatic library management)
-    - download bin file, upload
+    - download bin file, flash to ESP

 # Setup
 On the first powerup a WiFi access point is presented.
-If using the default configuration it is called "lights_ctrl_XXXXXX".
+If using the default configuration, it is called "ESPlights_XXXXXX".
 Default password is abcd1234.
 Connect to it and you should arrive at the configuration page.
 If you are not automagically redirected (it's called a sign in page) then you can point your browser to http://192.168.10.1/

 - [Device] menu will allow you to change LOC, TIP, NAME variables (these make up the MQTT topic), update URL (if you want to set up your own server for updates), MQTT heartbeat on/off and period and if the webserver should be started.
 - [WIFI] menu will let you scan for WiFi networks and set up credentials for both networks.
 The second one is recommended to be set to your phone's hotspot in case you change the main Wifi network credentials.
 - [MQTT] menu is used to set up your MQTT connection
 - [Channels] menu will let you configure the devices channels.
 You can assign channels to lights, simple channels, shutter and timed channels.
 You can set up all the timeouts on shutter and timed channels.
 - [Update firmware] menu is self explanatory
-- [Erase settings] menu will delete all configurations, the device will be like new.
+- [Erase settings] menu will delete all configurations but will not restart the device.
+Menus will still show the current settings from active memory.
 - [Restart] menu reboots the device
 - [System information] menu will show some infos about the device.